It All Started With IBM

 In 1982, Time magazine declared the IBM 5150 PC home computer its Person of the Year.

 The same year, NASA created the first laptop, the GRiD at a cost of $10,000.
-From 1982 to 1992, 22 million units of the Amiga Commodore were sold, if that provides a key stat showing how popular ctimesheethistory2omputers were becoming.
+From 1982 to 1992, 22 million units of the Amiga Commodore were sold, if that provides a key stat showing how popular computers were becoming.
 Connecting multiple PCs together in networks gave rise to client server software which made it possible to share much more information through the connected machines.

 "Enterprise software followed and that shift opened up many possibilities, like CRM.
 As the enterprise was now relying heavily on PCs, the volume of electronic customer data was exponentially increasing as well.
 Introduced in 1987, ACT! contact management software was one of the early pioneers in this budding sector.
 ACT! gave you a way to move your leads out of wire-bound notebooks and scraps of paper and put those leads into your PC,” says analyst Pombriant.